 Forms of Slavery

 Forced labour is a global problem and the most common type of exploitation.
 It affects men, women and children all around the world.
-Forced labour is when a person is coerced to work or provide a service for little or no pay and usually cannot leave it without punishment or the threat of penalty.
+Forced labour is when a person is coerced to work or provide a service for little or no pay, and usually cannot leave without punishment or the threat of penalty.
 In the UK forced labour is found in sectors characterised as low-skilled and low-paid labour.

 Forced labour is used all over the world to produce products in our supply chains.
 The most common sectors forced labour takes place is;

 Threats to inform authorities if they are immigrants